LeadPages/api-standards/readme.md

 ### URIs

-URIs present in the response should be absolute, including host and protocol (i.e., HTTPS).
+URIs present in the response should be absolute, including host, protocol, and scheme (i.e., HTTPS).
 This prevents ambiguity if, in some future state, there is a need to reference schema, resources, etc. across domains, and also assists in making the [HTTPS-only](#ssltls) requirement concrete.

 Additionally, resources must be returned with a `_uri` property that always returns the canonical version of the resource.
 Note that there may be